Assoc. Prof. Dr. Irina Cristea, acting head

 Role: She is currently teaching Mathematics at the School of Engineering and Management, School of Environmental Sciences, School of Applied Sciences.
 She is also the coordinator of several Erasmus agreements and member of the senate of the School of Engineering and Management.
 She is deputy head of the centre from February 2017.

 Research interests: algebraic hyperstructures and connections with fuzzy sets and their generalizations; mathematical models based on cluster analysis (hard and fuzzy version).

 Prof. Dr. Tanja Urbančič

 Role: Tanja Urbančič is full professor of computer science.
 She is a Dean of School of Engineering and Management at the University of Nova Gorica, where she also teaches knowledge management, coordinates students’ team projects and acts as a supervisor at the undergraduate and graduate level.
-She also works as a researcher in the Centre for Systems and Information Technologies.
-She also started the project of the career center at the University of Nova Gorica.
+She also works as a researcher in the Centre for Information Technologies and Applied Mathematics.
+She also started the project of the career centre at the University of Nova Gorica.